How to Spend a Day in Petone, Lower Hutt

 Petone Settlers Museum

 Halfway along The Esplanade is the Petone Settlers Museum.
-Dating back to the start of New Zealand’s documented history, Petone was originally home to several fortified Māori villages (a ‘pa’) before becoming Wellington’s first colonial settlement.
+Dating back to the start of New Zealand’s documented history, Petone was originally home to several fortified Māori villages (‘pa’) before becoming Wellington’s first colonial settlement.
 The museum elaborates on this time period, as well as articulating many more tales of those who have made their homes in Petone throughout history.
 Entry to the museum is free but check online for opening hours.

-The deli at La Bella Italia.
+The deli counter at La Bella Italia.

-Lighthouse Cinema & La Bella Italia
+Light House Cinema & La Bella Italia

-Spring of Life // Te Puna Wai Ora
+Te Puna Wai Ora (Spring of Life)

 Food and drink